Introduction

 Paraphernalia

-The "shoebox" case of the most common models is made of copper plated steel that is painted brown.
+The first model (with a wooden case) and the subsequent models A to E are very rare.
+The most common models are F, H and J. The "shoebox" case of the models A to J is made of copper plated steel that is painted brown.
 Any Comptometers that seem to be made of shiny copper have had their original paint stripped or polished away.

 The Comptometer is a direct adding machine.
 This means that when you press and release any of the numbered keys, its value is immediately added to the total shown in the register.
 Adding a set of numbers is therefore as simple as typing them all in.
 It has "duplex" functionality, meaning that it is possible to press keys from different columns at the same time to speed thing up.